mkapur/sab-2021-doc/_main.knit.md

 \begin{comment}Parameters and time periods that indicated little change over time upon initial evaluation were not included in the base model.\end{comment} Length-based retention is defined for the commercial fishing fleets via a length-based logistic curve defined by an inflection, slope, and asymptote.
 The main retention curve parameters in the base model were fixed at values estimated in using models that fit to the discard length data.
 Ultimately, time-varying retention was implemented for the inflection and asymptote parameters for the fisheries to enable fitting of the discard-rate data.
 Full retention of small fish during World War II was assumed by fixing the inflection at 25 cm, implying retention of all fish greater than age-0.
 This inflection parameter was then permitted to vary through time.
 Full fishery retention was assumed prior to the institution of fishery trip limits (by fixing the asymptote parameter), then was permitted to vary until the most recent time period in the trawl fishery.
 Full retention in the time period from 2011-2018 was assumed in the trawl fishery due to the requirement of full catch accounting with the implementation of the catch shares program.
 The inflection point and asymptote for both the trawl and fixed-gear fishery retention curves were estimated in a final time block (2019-2020) to allow for increased discarding in those years.
 Peak fishery selectivity and the ascending limb of selectivity were permitted to vary among the time blocks for the fixed-gear fleet.
 The width of the descending limb of the trawl fleet was permitted to vary among the time blocks.
 Finally, time-varying selectivity was estimated using the descending limb of the Triennial Shelf Survey from 1995 forward to allow for changes in survey design.

-### Discard Mortality

-Discard mortality was assumed to be 100% for age-0 (less than 28 cm) sablefish and decline rapidly to 20% for the fixed-gear fleet and 50% for the trawl fleet (for 29 cm and above, while splitting the difference at 28 cm).
-These values are consistent with those used by the Pacific Fisheries Management Council for management purposes.

 ## Changes made from 2019 Assessment

+\changesmade

 The salient changes to this update assessment versus the 2019 benchmark are as follows.
 Stopping at step 1 below produced the model that conformed to the Terms of Reference described in the executive summary, which failed to satisfactorily fit the data.
 To generate the base case model presented here, all three steps were taken.
 \begin{enumerate}
 \item Addition of recent information for all data sources which were included in 2019.
-Of these, we performed re-analyses for the WCGBTS survey (with data through 2019, see Section \ref{nwcbo}) and the environmental index of sea surface height (using tide-gauge information through 2020, see Section \ref{ssh}).
+Of these, we performed re-analyses for the WCGBT Survey (with data through 2019, see Section \ref{nwcbo}) and the environmental index of sea surface height (using tide-gauge information through 2020, see Section \ref{ssh}).
-\item Introduction of commercial discard length compositions from the West Coast Groundfish Observer Program (WCGOP) for 2002-2019 and 1986-1988 values from Pikitch, Erickson, and Wallace (1988).
+\item Introduction of commercial discard length compositions from the West Coast Groundfish Observer Program (WCGOP) for 2005-2019 and 2004-2019 for the fixed gear and trawl fleets, respectively.
 Input sample sizes for discard length compositions were based on the number of observed trips.
 \item Addition of a terminal time block for the two commercial fishery fleets from 2019-2020.
 Both the asymptote and inflection point are estimated for this time block for both fisheries; otherwise, the estimation structure for retention and selectivity parameters remains the same.
 \end{enumerate}